alperkan1/Dublin-Airport-Plane-Spotters/README.md

 #### As a first time user, I want to be able to give my feedback.

-On the survey page we can collect the feed back from our user.
+On the survey page we can collect the feedback from our users.

 | Element | Aim | Result |
 | ------- | ----|----------|